jbevain/PmipMyCallStack/README.md

 In this version we also display the module the managed code belongs to.
 This gives you a nice callstack to look at in visual studio.

+Remember, you need to disable Just My Code in the debugger options (Debug -> Options...) to expand the `[External Code]` entry in the callstack.

 ## Before

 ![Before Unity Mixed Callstack](https://raw.githubusercontent.com/mderoy/UnityMixedCallstack/master/Images/csb.png)